felipet/personal-site/content/projects/lacoctelera.md

 ## Development

 The back-end service is close to reach the first stable version.
-If you are interested on the development or the source code, it is open source and available at:
+If you are interested in the development or the source code, it is open source and available at:

 <a href="https://github.com/felipet/lacoctelera_backend" class="button inline">Back-end repository in GitHub</a>